-Whether by planes, trains, or automobiles, here’s a quick primer on the possibilities of traveling around Mexico:
+Whether by planes, trains, or automobiles, the infographic below provides a quick primer on the possibilities of traveling around Mexico:

 36) Save on Flights to Mexico: Fly into Hub Cities Then Travel Domestically

 Mexico has over sixty commercial airports throughout the country, offering prospective passengers an array of options to fly into.
-For those who have more money than time, it’s logical to seek a flight into the most convenient airport.
+For those who have more money than time, it’s logical to seek a flight to your destination city in Mexico.

-But those traveling to Mexico on a budget can save a significant sum of money by flying into one of Mexico’s large international airports and then planning to travel from there.
+But those traveling to Mexico on a budget can save a significant sum of money by flying into one of Mexico’s large international airports and then planning subsequent travel from there.

 CUN (Cancun) and MEX (Mexico City) tend to have the most attractive fares from locations outside of Mexico.
-Once there, you can regularly find domestic flights for around $50 USD, or less, to your ultimate destination in Mexico.
-It’s an extra hassle to do this, but it ultimately can save several hundred dollars!
+Once in Cancun or Mexico City, you can regularly find domestic flights for around $50 USD, or less, to your ultimate destination in Mexico.
+It’s an extra hassle to do this, but it can save several hundred dollars!

 For example, one-way flights from our home airport (MIA) to Oaxaca usually costs around $600-$800 roundtrip and require a transfer.
 Instead, we fly into Mexico City and then book a separate domestic flight to Oaxaca.
 Doing it this way, we spend $200 roundtrip to MEX and then about $70 to Oaxaca and back.
 As two people, this routine saves us roughly a thousand dollars in airfare each time flying from the US to satellite destinations in Mexico.
 So it’s well worth looking into!